Sunday, August 6, 2017

 Manganese Greensand Filter

 1. Manganese Greensand filters - Uses either potassium permanganate (Oxidizing chemical) or chlorine to oxidize and regenerate the filter media.
 Typically regenerates every other day or by gallons used.
 MTM media is also an option.
-It is lighter, easier to backwash and has higher service flow rates.
+It is lighter, easier to backwash, and has higher service flow rates.

 Pros: Reasonably priced, fairly inexpensive to operate, does a good job at removing lower levels of iron, manganese, and H2S.